 The Cleveland Foster Grandparent Program is sponsored by East End Neighborhood House, one of the oldest settlement houses in the City of Cleveland.
 East End was founded in 1907 and has evolved over time to meet the needs of the community it serves.
 It utilizes a holistic approach to support individual, family and community needs through senior services, child day care, computer training, adult employment, Alcoholics Anonymous, transportation services and intergenerational as well as youth and family programming.
 East End has sponsored the Foster Grandparent Program since 1988.

-In fiscal 2007, 29,971 Foster Grandparents served over 284,000 children with special and exceptional needs in 331 projects nationwide.
-Locally, in fiscal 2011, 92 Foster Grandparents logged in over 90,000 volunteer hours mentoring and tutoring over 600 children with special and exceptional needs at 24 volunteer sites throughout the City of Cleveland and surrounding suburbs.
+In fiscal 2013, 80 Foster Grandparents logged in over 85,000 volunteer hours mentoring and tutoring over 600 children with special and exceptional needs at 18 volunteer sites throughout the City of Cleveland and surrounding suburbs.

 The program has been recognized for its contributions to the children it serves by the City of Cleveland and its Mayor, Frank Jackson, the Cleveland Municipal School District, the Cuyahoga County Commissioners office, The Cleveland Plain Dealer, Call and Post and former Congresswoman, Stephanie Tubbs-Jones.

 CORPORATION FOR NATIONAL AND COMMUNITY SERVICE